VictoriaShalabaeva/Accardo-Lab/README.md

 - All content was provided by Angelo Accardo.

 - The present README file was written following the [template](https://github.com/Code-Institute-Solutions/SampleREADME) provided by Code Institute.
+Some parts (like Deployment section) were copied and pasted as they describe exactly the same procedure that was employed for the realization of this project.

 ### Media

-- The header image on the *Come Join Us* page was downloaded from [Here](https://www.pexels.com/photo/adult-biology-chemical-chemist-356040/).
+- The hero image on the *Come Join Us* page was downloaded from [Here](https://www.pexels.com/photo/adult-biology-chemical-chemist-356040/).

-- The header image on the *Contact* page was downloaded from [TU Delft website](https://www.tudelft.nl/en/education/programmes/masters/cosem/msc-complex-systems-engineering-and-management/studying-at-tu-delft).
+- The hero image on the *Contact* page was downloaded from [TU Delft website](https://www.tudelft.nl/en/education/programmes/masters/cosem/msc-complex-systems-engineering-and-management/studying-at-tu-delft).

 - All other images were provided by Angelo Accardo.